 - Chegg does have a negative reputation within some educational institutions, with claims students have used the platform to cheat on exams

 Chegg is one of the most well-known tutoring platforms on the market, so it’s a good option if you want regular payment and regular work.
+Make sure you are focused on what you’re offering, and increase the number of students reaching out to you.

 However it’s not for everyone, and the one-tier payment system may not suit experienced tutors who want to charge more money for their services.